White Witch Moth Facts

 White Witch Moth Distribution, Habitat, and Ecology

-The magnificent White Witch Moth inhabits relatively broad portion of the world, compared to most Lepidoptera.
-That holds true due to the fact that the arthropod occurs in a range that begins in southern Mexico, in North America.
-Following that, its native territory extends through Central America, all the way to the northern sections of the continent of South America.
+Quite fortunately, the magnificent White Witch Moth inhabits relatively broad portion of the world, compared to most Lepidoptera.
+That partly holds true due to the fact that the arthropod occurs in a range that begins in southern Mexico, in North America.

 Quite unfortunately, entomologists do not know a great deal about some facets of the life of this insect.
-However, some facts about its habitat have been noticed.
+Some facts about its native habitat, however, have been noticed.
 For one, the marvelous creature appears to be quite adaptable to different habitats.
-That’s because it has been seen in regions of rainforest, temperate forests, open grasslands, rural areas, and even within the confines of a city.

-One key factor about the ecology of the gorgeous and somewhat mysterious White Witch Moth does present itself, however.
 That’s the fact that the caterpillar form predominantly feeds on the India-rubber tree.
 This occurs because that’s where the female lays her eggs.
 This has the effect of limiting the areas in which eggs are laid.
 The leaves of these plants the caterpillars consume voraciously.

 Species Sharing Its Range